Tips for Resolving Conflict Between Coworkers

 In that example, the best approach is to say something such as, "Riley, several colleagues have mentioned that they repeatedly find the microwave unclean after you use it."
 That statement leads with how someone acted instead of the person responsible.

 A solution that favors one party only could lead to resentment and future conflicts between those same people.
 Work toward potential solutions that are as positive as possible for all involved.
-Try to come up with more than one solution or ask the parties involved to provide 3 solutions that they feel would be fair.
+Try to come up with more than one solution or ask the parties involved to provide three solutions that they feel would be fair.

-14. Pay attention to non-verbal cues
+14. Pay Attention to Non-Verbal Cues

 There are people who don't like to talk a lot.
 They don't handle conflict well and don't like to express their opinions.
 In this case, you need to pay attention to their non-verbal cues.
 A person's body language can tell a lot about what a person is trying to say.